BrianHicks/spacemin/README.md

 - [ ] maybe a shell?
 I don't often use a shell but maybe if I could get zsh in there nicely...
 - [ ] use spaces by default, or load editorconfig, or some other solution.
 - [ ] prodigy!
+- [ ] make flycheck a popwin thingy
+- [ ] bind a key to dismiss popwin thingies

 ### Languages